maidsafe/rfcs/text/0037-disjoint-groups/0037-disjoint-groups.md

 * Whenever `(p0)` and `(p1)` satisfy certain group requirements (see below), a group `(p)` splits into `(p0)` and `(p1)`.
 * Whenever a group `(p0)` or `(p1)` ceases to satisfy the group requirements, it merges with all its sister groups into the group `(p)` again: All groups that would be a subset of `(p)` are merged back into `(p)`.

 These are the only two operations allowed on groups, so it is guaranteed that every address in the network belongs to exactly one group, and that group satisfies the requirements.
+Note that the second rule is applied as soon as _at least one_ of the groups does not satisfy the requirements anymore.
+E.g. if there are groups `(111)`, `(1100)` and `(1101)`, and `(111)` does not satisfy the requirements, then even if the other two do, the three groups merge into `(11)`.

 The invariant that needs to be satisfied by the routing table is modified accordingly:

 1. A node must have its complete group `(p)` in its routing table.
 2. It must have every member of every group `(q)` in its routing table, for which `p` and `q` differ in exactly one bit.

 If `p` and `q` are not of equal length, that does not count as a difference: A differing bit is one that is defined in _both_ prefixes, but is 1 in one of them and 0 in the other.
-So e. g. `0000` and `001000` differ in exactly one bit.
+So e. g. `111`, `1100` and `1101` all differ in exactly one bit from each other.

 The groups that differ in the `i`-th bit are the "`i`-th bucket" of `(p)`.